Zina Garrison

 Zina Lynna Garrison (born November 16, 1963) is an American former professional tennis player.
 Garrison was the runner-up in singles at the 1990 Wimbledon Championships, a three-time major mixed doubles champion, and an Olympic gold and bronze medalist from the women's doubles and singles events, respectively, at the 1988 Seoul Olympics.
-Garrison reached a career-high singles ranking of world No. 4 on 20 November 1989.
+She reached a career-high singles ranking of world No. 4, on 20 November 1989.

 Career

 The youngest of seven children, Garrison started playing tennis at the age of 10 and entered her first tournament at the age of 12.
 At 14, she won the national girls' 18s title.
 In 1981, she won both the Wimbledon and US Open junior titles and was ranked the world No. 1 junior player.
 Garrison graduated from Sterling High School in Houston, Texas in 1982.

 Garrison began suffering from the eating disorder bulimia when she was 19, following the death of her mother.
 "I had never been comfortable with my looks and felt I had lost the only person who loved me unconditionally", Garrison told the Observer Sport Monthly in 2006.
 "The pressure of being labeled 'the next Althea Gibson' only made things worse.
 I felt I was never going to be allowed to grow into just becoming me."

 Garrison turned professional in 1982, and skipped her graduation at Ross Sterling High School to compete in the French Open, her first tournament as a professional, where she reached the quarterfinals.
 She was awarded the WTA Newcomer of the Year in 1982.

 Despite battling bulimia during her first few years on the tour, Garrison enjoyed notable success on-court.
 She reached the Australian Open semifinals in 1983, her first full year on the tour, and finished the year ranked world No. 10.
 She won her first top-level singles titles in 1984 at the European Indoor Championships in Zürich.
 In 1985, Garrison beat world no. 3 Hana Mandlíková and world no. 2 Chris Evert on her way to winning the Amelia Island Championships.
 She was also a Wimbledon semifinalist in 1985, and in 1986, she won her first tour doubles at the Canadian Open (partnering Gabriela Sabatini).

 At the Australian Open in 1987, Garrison won the mixed doubles (partnering Sherwood Stewart) and finished runner-up in the women's doubles (partnering Lori McNeil).
 A year later, Garrison and Stewart captured the mixed doubles title at Wimbledon.